StrokeEd Presenters

 She has more than 15 years’ experience in stroke, brain injury and aged care rehabilitation.

-Kate is a lecturer at Macquarie University in Sydney, Australia and also works part-time in private practice.
+Kate is a senior lecturer at Macquarie University in Sydney, Australia and also works part-time in private practice.

 Kate has published 11 peer reviewed journal articles.
 Her research focuses on the dosage of rehabilitation practice, and strategies to increase practice outside of therapy including technology-supported independent practice, group sessions and semi-supervised practice.